 Maintain a healthy weight.
 Losing weight if you are overweight can lower your LDL cholesterol and raise your HDL cholesterol.

 Control your blood pressure.
 Make sure you get it checked when you have appointments.

-Consider medications.
-If your cholesterol level remains high 6 months after you change your lifestyle, ask your health care provider about medications that can lower your cholesterol.
+Consider medicines.
+If your cholesterol level remains high 6 months after you change your lifestyle, ask your healthcare provider about medicines that can lower your cholesterol.